dgudenkov-foreign-languages-homework/homework/homework-126/exercise.md

     - Did you enjoy the party last night?
     - No. I'd rather have gone to the cinema

-    - I'd rather you not made so much noise.
+    - I'd rather you not make so much noise.
     - Sorry.
 I'll try to be quiet.

     - You had better work hard at your new job.